 The Board's Plan, if met, would allow Cooper Union to reinstitute full-tuition scholarships by fiscal year 2029.
 Cooper Union is focused on the implementation of the Plan, and the FEC is focused on monitoring Cooper Union's progress against the Plan.
-In 2022, the FEC formally assessed progress against the Plan on a semi-annual basis.
+The FEC formally assesses progress against the Plan on a semi-annual basis.

 The FEC uses a formal review document to determine if the Plan is on track or if any modifications are warranted.
-An example of a potential modification would be to move an initiative from the "bullpen" - which contains initiatives considered part of the overall Plan but held in reserve - to active consideration.
 Examples of the review the FEC performs include determining whether: (a) current financial results are meeting the long-term financial goals of the Plan; (b) revenue initiatives are being implemented, such as reducing graduate scholarships, and increasing ancillary revenues and current use fundraising; (c) expense initiatives are being met; and (d) all active initiatives are on track, including space reduction, increasing summer dorm rentals, consideration of restructuring or refinancing debt, developing a capital campaign, and consideration of the bullpen items.
+The review entails assessing progress on the initiatives, determining if any initiatives are not meeting expectations, considering root causes of shortfalls against the Plan, and discussing potential remediation.